vg-json-data/sm-json-data/strats.md

 - _leaveShinecharged_: This indicates that it is possible to charge a shinespark and leave the room with a certain amount of time remaining on the shinecharge timer (e.g., so that a shinespark can be activated in the next room).
 - _leaveWithTemporaryBlue_: This indicates that Samus may leave through this door by jumping with temporary blue.
 - _leaveWithSpark_: This indicates that it is possible to shinespark through the door transition.
+- _leaveSpinning_: This indicates that it is possible to jump through this door with a spin jump from a runway not connected to the door, possibly with blue speed.
+- _leaveWithMockball_: This indicates that it is possible to mockball through the door with a certain amount of momentum, and possibly with blue speed, from a runway not connected to the door.
+- _leaveWithSpringBallBounce_: This indicates that it is possible to leave through this door with a spring ball bounce with a certain amount of momentum.
+- _leaveSpaceJumping: This indicates that it is possible to Space Jump through the bottom of the doorway (through a horizontal transition) with a certain amount of momentum, and possibly with blue speed.
 - _leaveWithStoredFallSpeed_: This indicates that is is possible to walk through the door with the stored velocity to clip through floor tiles using a Moonfall.
 - _leaveWithGModeSetup_: This indicates that Samus can take enemy damage through the door transition, to set up R-mode or direct G-mode in the next room.
 - _leaveWithGMode_: This indicates that Samus can carry G-mode into the next room (where it will become indirect G-mode).